-NPA = age 65
+• NPA = age 65

-The 2008 Scheme contains a protected NPA of age 60 for certain groups of members who have transferred by statute from elsewhere within the public service

-(eg meat hygiene, Learning and Skills Council, NHS etc).
-For further information, please see the table in appendix B of the Discretions policy which can be found in the Guides and sample documents page of www.lgpsregs.org.
+The 2008 Scheme contains a protected NPA of age 60 for certain groups of members who have transferred by statute from elsewhere within the public service (eg meat hygiene, Learning and Skills Council, NHS-etc).
+For further information, please see the table in appendix B of the Discretions policy which can be found in the Administrator guides and documents pageGuides and sample documents page of www.lgpsregs.org.